Tomb of Wais-e Nāzār

 The Tomb of Wais-e Nāzār (آرامگاه ویس نازار) is a Sunni mausoleum, located near city of Kermanshah, in the province of Kermanshah, Iran.
 It is located on the top of a hill, 35 km from the city of Ravansar.
 The deceased person entombed in the mausoleum is traditionally attributed to be Owais al-Qarani, one of the Tabi'een who died in the Battle of Siffin.
 The building was added to the Iran National Heritage List in 1975, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

 The mausoleum was first constructed during the Seljuk period.
 In the 21st century, the mausoleum was completely refurbished and renovated.
-A Hussainiyah was attached to the tomb, and other facilities like a bazaar and a skydiving center were built in the areas adjacent to the tomb.
+A husayniyya was attached to the tomb, and other facilities like a bazaar and a skydiving center were built in the areas adjacent to the tomb.
 In 1954, the mausoleum was designated as a national heritage monument.

 As of 2023, the tomb was predominantly visited by Iranian Kurds, who are usually Sunnis.